Internal Links

 Throughout all my astronomical endeavours I was encouraged

-1950s and 60s and survived a mid-air collision (before I was born...GULP)
+1950s and 60s and survived a mid-air collision (before I was born...GULP).
+See this article

-and also landed an RAF Victor without any electrics (due to a fuel leak)
+He also landed an RAF Victor without any electrics (due to a fuel leak)

 the Air Force Cross for that in 1965.
 He was an RAF 'Nuclear Deterrent' pilot flying Victors